 Rottweilers love to herd people around, by herding I mean Bumping or nipping.
 This action can hurt a child and or senior.

-29 – Lapdogs?
+35 – Lapdogs?

 Rotties love to be on laps despite their large size!
 So be ready for your rottie to try and sneak onto your lap!

-Rottweilers are a breed to love, ready to love you for life.
-If you have a rottie or labrottie, send us your photos to share… we love to see them!
+Due to the breed of your dog, you will always receive biased opinions and judgments about your dog Rottweilers are a breed to love, ready to love you for life.
+If you have a rottie or labrottie, send us your photos to share… we would love to see them!

 Thank you for reading Rottweiler Facts, we hope you have enjoyed it, there will be more Rottweiler Facts come soon.
 If you thought that we missed a few Rottweiler Facts then please email us and we will be sure to add them in along with a tribute!